-Chicago was the home of some bands that featured horns on their recordings.
-According to Billboard Magazine, the most listened to American Band of 1967 was The Buckinghams.
+Chicago, Illinois was the home of some bands that featured horns on their recordings.
+According to Billboard Magazine, the most listened to American band of 1967 was The Buckinghams.
 This Chicago group had five major hits that year…”Kind Of A Drag” (#1), “Don’t You Care” (#6), “Mercy Mercy Mercy” (#5), “Hey Baby, They’re Playing Our Song” (#12), and “Susan” (#11).
-Although their popular songs and albums heavily featured horns, there weren’t any brass players in The Buckinghams; however, one of the producers on “Kind Of A Drag” was a big band leader and ballroom owner.
+Although their popular songs and albums heavily featured horns, there weren’t any brass players in The Buckinghams.
+But, one of the producers on “Kind Of A Drag” was a big-band leader and ballroom owner.

 After “Kind Of A Drag”, The Buckinghams signed with Columbia Records and a major figure in the future of “Horn Rock”, James William Guercio.

 Guercio was a session bassist in the 1960’s, toured with Chad & Jeremy, and wrote their single “Distant Shores”.
 When he became the Producer/Arranger for The Buckinghams, he used innovative brass arrangements on the last four of the above hits, and on their two most popular albums…Time & Charges and Portraits.
 The Buckinghams split with Guercio…and had no more Top 40 hits.

 James William Guercio took on two bands that did have excellent horn players as members…Blood Sweat & Tears and Chicago Transit Authority.
 Both were on the Columbia label, and they both had important releases in 1969.